Pr-Alexis/RPS/README.md

 # RPS
-A simple web page to play rock paper scissors
+A simple web page to play rock paper scissors.